 The color will be a reddish brown and slightly translucent.
 It’s a very pleasant drink on it’s own and has a very strong caffeine kick, but it is as far from the intensity you get from an espresso as you can get.

-You can find more information about cold brew (not concentrate) here, including a very detailed guide on how to make it at home.
+Find more information about cold brew (not concentrate) in this post, including a very detailed guide on how to make it at home.

-But let’s get back to the topic of this post: how to make cold brew coffee concentrate.
+But let’s get back to this recipe: how to make cold brew coffee concentrate.

 Should I Make Cold Brew Coffee Concentrate?

 Yes!
-From a time perspective, cold brew coffee concentrate yields more coffee than a batch of cold brew coffee.
-With our OXO Cold Brew Coffee Maker, I can get about 15 servings whereas with our Hario cold brew coffee brewer, we get about five servings if that.
+From a time perspective, cold brew coffee concentrate yields a lot of coffee.
+With our OXO Cold Brew Coffee Maker, I can get about 15 servings with one brew.

 From a taste perspective, a concentrate gives you a bit more flexibility.
 Whether you want to dilute it with water to basically make a cold brew coffee or to dilute it with milk to make yourself espresso-like drinks, both options are open.